cmgriffing/decorators-presentation/src/06-outro.md

 - [wolksoftware.com](http://blog.wolksoftware.com/decorators-reflection-javascript-typescript): A 4-part blog series thoroughly explaining decorators

-- [reflect-metadata](https://rbuckton.github.io/reflect-metadata/): A polyfill for reflection and metadata

 - [TypeScript Playground](https://www.typescriptlang.org/play/): An online repl for toying with decorators and seeing how typsecript turns it into ES5.

 ## Ready To Dive in Yourself